 For country Victorian boy William Colvin, living half a world away in rural Ireland actually doesn’t feel too dissimilar to home.
-Moving to the Emerald Isle three years ago with his Irish wife, William has continued to study a “good Aussie degree” with Swinburne Online while he raises his family in Balleybofey, County Donegal.
+Moving to the Emerald Isle three years ago with his Irish wife, William has continued to study a “good Aussie degree” completing his Bachelor of Communications with a Major in Media Studies with Swinburne Online while he raises his family in Balleybofey, County Donegal.

 To celebrate St Paddy’s day we decided to catch up with William this week to get his take on studying abroad, travel and his plans for life post degree.

 Why did you decide to move to Ireland?